SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

         <#statements#>
     }

-The parentheses around the initiazilation, condition, and increment are optional, but the semicolon between them is required.
+The parentheses around the *initialization*, *condition*, and *increment* are optional, but the semicolon between them is required.
-The braces around the body of the loop are also required.
+The braces around the *statements* in the body of the loop are also required.

 A for statement is executed as follows:

-1. The *initialization* expression is evaluated once only and is usually used to declare and initialize any variables that are needed for the remainder of the loop.
+1. The *initialization* is evaluated once only and is usually used to declare and initialize any variables that are needed for the remainder of the loop.

 2. The *condition* expression is evaluated.
    If it evaluates to ``true``,
-   the program executes the code inside the braces of the for statement, and execution continues to step 3.
+   the program executes the *statements* the braces of the for statement, and execution continues to step 3.
    If it evaluates to ``false``,
    the program does not execute the code block or the *increment* expression,